ctidigital/magento-configurator/readme.md

 ### Component Helper

 You'll need to create a helper class within the module, preferably in a Components subfolder and it should extend `Cti_Configurator_Helper_Components_Abstract` which will require you to:
+ - Specify a unique component name for logging processes and event dispatches `$this->_componentName`.
- - Specify the file you wish to process by assigning an absolute path to the variable `$this->_filePath1`
+ - Specify the file you wish to process by assigning an absolute path to the variable `$this->_filePath1`.
  - (optional) Specify `$this->_filePath2` as a way of splitting your configuration between environments.
  - Create a protected `_processFile()` function to parse your file(s) (and merge) into a format of your choice.
  - Create a protected `_processComponent()` function to process the data you've acquired from the file you've processed.